b4ba/b4ba/README.md

 Hi there, I'm Alex! 👋
 ==================

-I'm a Masters student [Cyber Security Privacy and Trust MSc](https://www.ed.ac.uk/informatics/postgraduate/msc/cspt) at the University of Edinburgh 🎓.
+I have an MSc in [Cyber Security Privacy and Trust](https://www.ed.ac.uk/informatics/postgraduate/msc/cspt) from the University of Edinburgh and a BSc in [Computer Science](https://www.exeter.ac.uk/study/undergraduate/courses/computerscience/comsci/) from the University of Exeter 🎓.

 If you'd like to contact me, feel free to connect with me on [LinkedIn!](https://www.linkedin.com/in/alex-babalitis/)